fmancinelli/fmancinelli.github.com/_posts/2012-01-03-The_biggest_threat_of_post_industrial_economy.markdown

 But this goes far beyond the single device.
 We might extend this reasoning to the Internet, which is an indispensable infrastructure for the post-industrial economy and can be rightfully considered as well as a global *universal Turing machine*.

-Instead of limiting what can be executed on a single device, they are limiting what a device can communicate by blocking certain protocols, or routing.
+Instead of limiting what can be executed on a single device, they are limiting what a device can communicate by blocking certain protocols or routing.

 Translated to more down-to-earth terms: *[China's great firewall](http://it.wikipedia.org/wiki/Great_Firewall)*, *[Stop Online Piracy Act](http://en.wikipedia.org/wiki/Stop_Online_Piracy_Act)* and so on.

 *Universal Turing machines* are the foundation of our post-industrial economy but their power represents also the biggest threat to those who want to manage that economy.
 And they are doing all they can to cripple them and our freedom.

-There is a *war on general purpose computation* that is already taken place.
+There is a *war on general purpose computation* that is already taking place.
 We should better prepare to fight in order to defend our freedom to be *universal*.

 <object width="560" height="315">
 <param name="movie" value="http://www.youtube.com/v/HUEvRyemKSg?version=3&amp;hl=en_US"></param>